nushell/nushell.github.io/book/configuration_preview.md

 The environment variables which control the transient prompt components are:

 - `$env.TRANSIENT_PROMPT_COMMAND`: The prompt itself after the commandline has been executed
-- `$env.PROMPT_COMMAND_RIGHT`: A prompt which can appear on the right side of the terminal
+- `$env.TRANSIENT_PROMPT_COMMAND_RIGHT`: A prompt which can appear on the right side of the terminal
 - `$env.TRANSIENT_PROMPT_INDICATOR`: Emacs mode indicator
 - `$env.TRANSIENT_PROMPT_INDICATOR_VI_NORMAL`: Vi-normal mode indicator
 - `$env.TRANSIENT_PROMPT_INDICATOR_VI_INSERT`: Vi-insert mode indicator